codewinsdotcom/PostgresClientKit/Docs/troubleshooting.md

 - Assign the second `Statement` instance to a different variable than the first.

-- Perform the each SQL command within its own `do { }` block, so that the first `Statement` is deinitialized and deallocated before starting the second SQL command.
+- Perform each SQL command within its own `do { }` block, so that the first `Statement` is deinitialized and deallocated before starting the second SQL command.